London: A Visitor’s Guide

 Westminster Abbey is another World Heritage Site, and is the setting for coronations, marriages, and the burial place of many of our most celebrated kings and queens.
 Pride of place goes to Edward the Confessor – the only English king to be made a saint.
-Opening times: Usually 9.30 AM to 3.30 PM (Thu-Tue); 9.30 AM to 6 PM (Wed); Only open for worship on Sundays.
-Cost: Adults £18.00; Children £8.00 (Nov-18); Infants free (under-16); Family ticket £44.00.
+Opening times: Usually 9.30 AM to 4.30 PM (Mon, Tue, Thu-Sat); 9.30 AM to 7 PM (Wed); Last entry 1 hour before closing; The abbey is only open for worship on Sundays.
+Cost: Adults £20.00; Children £9.00 (5-16); Infants free (under-11); Family ticket £45.00.

 Westminster Hall is the oldest surviving part of the original Palace of Westminster, which pre-dates the current Houses of Parliament by 800 years.
 It was the site of many famous trials, including Charles I, William Wallace and Guy Fawkes.
-Opening times: House of Commons public gallery (when in session): 2.30 PM to 10.30 PM (Mon, Tue); 12:30 PM to 7.30 PM (Wed); 10.30 AM to 6.30 PM (Thu); 9.30 AM to 3 PM (Fri).
+Opening times: Closed to the public, except during the Summer Opening in Aug/Sep, and selected Saturdays.

 The Guildhall Art Gallery hides a nice surprise in the basement – the remains of London’s Roman amphitheatre!
 You can see the outline of its extent in the courtyard, as it’s marked out by a ring of dark grey bricks.
 Opening times: 10 AM to 5 PM (Mon-Sat); 12 noon to 4 PM (Sun).
 Cost: Free.

-Greenwich is the third of London’s four World Heritage Sites, and is home to many important buildings – the Queen’s House (for its architecture), the Royal Observatory (for its contribution to science) and the Old Royal Naval College (for both its architecture and history).
+Greenwich is one of London’s four World Heritage Sites, and is home to many important buildings including the Queen’s House (for its architecture), the Royal Observatory (for its contribution to science) and the Old Royal Naval College (for both its architecture and history).

-Banqueting House was built by Inigo Jones in the early 17th-century, and is one of the few surviving parts of Whitehall Palace.
+Banqueting House is one of the few surviving parts of Whitehall Palace.
 It was also the site of Charles I’s execution after the English Civil War – one of the most dramatic moments in English history.
-Opening times: 10 AM to 5 PM (Mon-Sun).
+Opening times: Usually 10 AM to 5 PM (Mon-Sun), but it sometimes closes at 1 PM if there is a special event going on – check their website to be sure; Last entry 45 mins before closing; Note: The House will be closed for renovations between the 21st Dec and 1st Ap.
 Cost: Adults £6.60; Children free (under-16).

 Although heavily modified, Temple Church dates all the way back to 1185.
 It was originally built by a famous band of military monks – the Knights Templar – who made their money during the Crusades.
-Opening times: Usually 10 AM to 4 PM (Mon, Tue, Thu, Fri); 2 PM to 4 PM (Wed); Only open for worship on Sundays.
-Cost: Adults £4.00; Children free (under-18).
+Opening times: Usually 10 AM to 4 PM (Mon-Fri); Closed at the weekend, except for church services on Sunday.
+Cost: Adults £5.00; Children free (under-19).

 London Stone is a mysterious monument that may date back to Roman times.
 It has been mentioned numerous times throughout history, but no one really knows its original purpose.